hotaru-hspr/CacheSim/README.md

 - [x] Animations
 - [x] Button clicks
 - [x] Data loading
-- [ ] Scaling issues for non-1440p monitors (due to CPU to memory lines image)
+- [ ] CPU Lines not scaling with monitor size (works good only on 2560x1440 or resized 16:9 monitors)
 - [ ] Frequency of Hit extremely low (due to high number of lines and large sizes)
 - [ ] L1, Victim and L2 Hit-only animations (multiple unnecessary animations play out)
 - [ ] Some bugs in backend where L2 isn't working as expected